Anuththiga/chat-room-application/README.md

 # chat-room-application
-This is multi user real time chat application in PHP and MySQL with Websockets.
+This is a real time chat application with Laravel Framework and Ratchet Websockets library.